KVuillemot/KVuillemot.github.io/_pages/projects.md

 ## LevelSet tools : Python tools for domains defined by LS functions.

-  {% include feature_row id="LevelSet_tools" %}

 The objective of this little project is to create a collection of small Python codes to interface between level-set functions and meshes.
 More precisely, the following can be easily, precisely, and rapidly done for 2D domains:
   * creation of a set of boundary points from numpy arrays of values of LS function;
   * creation of conforming meshes from numpy arrays of values of LS function, that can be used with FEniCS;
-The creation of 3D meshes is also available but is actually not optimal because of the high computation time.
+The creation of 3D meshes is also available but is at this time not optimal because of the high computation time.

+  {% include feature_row id="LevelSet_tools" %}

 The codes are available at :   \[[GitHub repository](https://github.com/KVuillemot/Project_M1_Parallelisation_en_temps)]